SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

 There are also special types of `FieldDescriptors` that are purpose-made to store a special value.
 These include:

 - **AutoIncrementFieldDescriptor**: Defines a field that will automatically get an incremented value assigned.
-When a `DomInstance` does not have a value for this field yet, it will get assigned a next save.
+When a `DomInstance` does not have a value for this field yet, it will get assigned the next time the instance is updated.

-  - The `IDFormat` property is used to define a format the stored value.
-In this string "{0}" gets replaced the.
+  - The `IDFormat` property is used to define a string format for the integer value.
+In this string "{0}" gets replaced by that integer value.
 If the `IDFormat` property is empty, then its value will not be formatted.

     Some examples, assuming the next value is 10: